AVAILABLE NOW: Front-End Developer Handbook 2017

 This is a guide that anyone could use to learn about the practice of front-end development.
-It broadly outlines and discusses the practice of front-end engineering: how to learn it and what tools are used when practicing it.
+It broadly outlines and discusses the practice of front-end engineering: how to learn it and what tools are used when practicing it in 2016.

 It is specifically written with the intention of being a professional resource for potential and currently practicing front-end developers to equip themselves with learning materials and development tools.
 Secondarily, it can be used by managers, CTOs, instructors, and head hunters to gain insights into the practice of front-end development.

 The book should not be considered a comprehensive outline of all resources available to a front-end developer.
 The value of the book is tied up in a terse, focused, and timely curation of just enough categorical information so as not to overwhelm anyone on any one particular subject matter.

 The intention is to release an update to the content yearly.

 Part one broadly describes the practice of front-end engineering.